tilmanfries/CElogit/README.md

 Further reading
 ---------------------------------

-This program builds on the experimental economic literature on lying games.
+This program builds on the experimental economic literature on lying behavior.
 For an introduction, see the homepage [preferencesfortruthtelling.com](http://www.preferencesfortruthtelling.com/) created by Johannes Abeler, Daniele Nosenzo, and Collin Raymond.

 For more background on the estimator and further references and acknowledgements, see the [working paper](https://tilmanfries.github.io/PAPER) (link coming soon).